Search for Dark Matter Induced Airglow in Planetary Atmospheres

 Our new DM signature offers a promising avenue to detect or constrain DM moving forward.
 We highlighted future sensitivities assuming UV spectral detection of a nearby Super-Jupiter, which would improve the reach further.
 Future data from potential upcoming UV telescopes and instruments such as the LUMOS (LUVOIR Ultraviolet Multi-Object Spectrograph) instrument in the LUVOIR-NASA mission concept, or the Habitable Exoplanet Imaging Mission (HabEx), may provide fruitful insights to DM-induced UV airglow.
 Studying archival Galaxy Evolution Explorer (GALEX) or Hubble Space Telescope (HST) data may also be useful to reveal DM airglow in planetary atmospheres.

 Within the Solar System, upcoming opportunities can increase the sensitivity to DM through UV airglow.
 Currently, the Juno probe is orbiting Jupiter.
 However, Juno has a low duty cycle because it spins, which makes detecting nightglow difficult, as it needs to be differentiated from bright aurorae.
 Another spacecraft, JUICE (Jupiter Icy Moons Explorer)~\cite{2023SSRv..219...53F}, just launched in 2023 and is on its way to Jupiter with an onboard UV spectrometer.
-JUICE observations will be at larger distances than Juno (about 10 Jupiter radii away), and therefore will not have superior spatial resolution over Juno, but JUICE may offer the best opportunity for deep nightglow spectra detection as it will not have a low duty cycle.
-For the ice giants of the Solar System, the only spatially resolved UV data from Uranus comes from the Voyager 2 encounter in 1986.
-The proposed Uranus Orbiter and Probe may gather more data about Uranus' atmospherical processes in the upcoming decades~\cite{2022PSJ.....3...58C}.\\
+JUICE observations will be at larger distances than Juno (about 10 Jupiter radii away), and therefore will not have superior spatial resolution over Juno, but JUICE may offer the best opportunity for deep nightglow spectra {due to its pointed observing strategy and longer integration times.
+While such observations could achieve sensitivities comparable to or better than those quoted in Table~\ref{tab:H2_Lyman_planets}, a quantitative forecast depends on mission-specific parameters such as observing geometry, background systematics, and solar activity, and requires dedicated simulations beyond the scope of this work.} For the ice giants of the Solar System, the only spatially resolved UV data from Uranus comes from the Voyager 2 encounter in 1986.
+The proposed Uranus Orbiter and Probe may gather more data about Uranus' atmospherical processes in the upcoming decades~\cite{2022PSJ.....3...58C}. {Overall, a consistent signal across all four giant planets would provide a powerful crosscheck, especially given the varying precision of space probe observations due to differences in distance, resolution, and solar activity.}\\

-\textbf{\textit{Acknowledgments--}} We thank Randy Gladstone and Wayne Pryor for helpful discussions.
-C.B. is supported in part by NASA through the NASA Hubble Fellowship Program grant HST-HF2-51451.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+\textbf{\textit{Acknowledgments--}} We thank Randy Gladstone, Wayne Pryor, and Jacques Gustin for helpful discussions.
+C.B. is supported in part by NASA through the NASA Hubble Fellowship Program grant HST-HF2-51451.001-A awarded by the Space Telescope Science Institute, operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 R.K.L. and J.T. are supported by the U.S. Department of Energy under Contract DE-AC02-76SF00515.
 M.M. is supported by subMIT at MIT Physics, the Fonds de Recherche du Québec – Nature et Technologies (FRQNT) doctoral research scholarship (Grant No.~305494), and the Natural Sciences and Engineering Research Council (NSERC) Canada Postgraduate Scholarship - Doctoral (Grant No.~577851).
 M.M is also supported by the U.S. Department of Energy under contract DE-SC0012567.

 \onecolumngrid

 \onecolumngrid \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}}